A Combination Theorem for Trees of Metric Bundles: Preliminaries

-The below proposition is a very special case of the main theorem of \cite{BF} (see also \cite[Theorem $2.59$]{ps-kap}).
-We consider here the space as a tree of metric spaces such that the tree is an interval, although it is true for an arbitrary tree (see \cite[Theorem $2$]{abhi-sum}).
+The proposition below is a very special case of the main theorem of \cite{BF} (see also \cite[Theorem $2.59$]{ps-kap}).
+Here, the space is realized as a tree of metric spaces such that the tree is an interval.
+(One may look at \cite[Corollary $1.52$]{pranab-mahan} for this result in metric graph.)
+However, it is true for an arbitrary tree also (see \cite[Theorem $2$]{abhi-sum}).